mboehmerm/Touch-Display-ili9341-320x240/README.md

 - Upload (Press
  ![PlatfomIO](pictures/PlatformIO_Bottom_Arrow.jpg) ) ( [screenshot](/pictures/PlatformIO_Upload.jpg) )

-Use PlatformIO with the LVGL Arduino Demo :
+Use PlatformIO with the LVGL Arduino Demo and TFT_eSPI:

 - Create a new project in PlatformIO
   - Name : LVGL_Demo